 Our early relationships with our parents largely shape our autonomic nervous system.
 So if your loved one grew up in what I call “a high threat home” they will be in the habit of responding as if everything is a threat.
 In essence, they are living with constant emotional memory flashbacks.
-The exact opposite can happen too, and we can become adept at dissociation, disconnection and numbing.
+The exact opposite can happen too, and we can become adept at dissociation, disconnection and emotional numbing.

 The threat brain works by convincing us there really is an emergency.
 After all, if it weren’t so compelling, our survival brain wouldn’t be doing it’s job well.
 It can be helpful to remind yourself and your loved one that the problem isn’t the specific situation- it’s the habitual triggered reaction.